ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4-serverless-architecture/README.md

 In this use case, we are going to look at a simple to-do list web application that enables a registered user to create, update, view, and delete items.

-For this use case, we may use few AWS serverless services:
+For this use case, we may use a few AWS serverless services:

 - [AWS Lambda](https://aws.amazon.com/lambda/?c=ser&sec=uc1): is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.